-The closet office is located at:
+The closest office to McMaster University is located at:

-Health Care Services 119 King Street West, 10th Floor Hamilton, Ontario L8P 4Y7 (Ellen Fairclough Building, across from Jackson Square shopping mall) (905) 521-7100 Hours of service: Monday to Friday from 8:30 a.m. to 5:00 p.m.
+Health Care Services 119 King Street West, 10th Floor Hamilton, Ontario L8P 4Y7 (Ellen Fairclough Building, across from Jackson Square shopping mall) (905) 521-7100

+Hours of service: Monday to Friday from 8:30 a.m. to 5:00 p.m.

-SETTLING IN - GETTING ORIENTED AND THINGS TO DO UPON ARRIVAL
+SETTLING IN - GETTING ORIENTED AND THINGS TO DO AS YOU GET STARTED

-CHEPA and the HP PhD Program are located in the Communications Research Laboratory (CRL) - Building 43 on the campus map (page 19 below).
+CHEPA and the HP PhD Program are located in the Communications Research Laboratory (CRL) - Building 43 on the campus map (page 28 below).
 Our facility offers a variety of resources for your use and convenience: